What Apps and Equipment I use ?

 I looked for a while for the best apps and tools to organize my work.
-I finally decided to keep it simple and use as less apps as I could.
+I finally decided to keep it simple and use as fewer apps as I could.

-I use Google Drive for all my documents, spreadsheet, writings and even photos and videos now.
+I use Google Drive for all my documents, spreadsheets, writings, and even photos and videos now.
 I've got a paid membership for 200go that cost me 99฿ per month.
 And it's perfect.

 Evernote on the other side is for quick notes and things that I need to be able to access and edit in seconds.
 Don't get fooled by the clean layout, there's a lot you can do with it.
 (Notes, scanning documents, link content from your Google Drive...)

 Asana for projects with my team, where we keep a list of all the things we need to do.
 It's easy to use and comes with a clean layout.
 Perfect to keep on eye on everything you need to do and assign tasks to your teammates.